Canon EOS 80D Review

 If we compare it to other APS-C-sensor cameras, it delivers better sharpness on the thin lines.

-Even though there isn’t much dynamic range available to cover beyond ISO 1600, you will undoubtedly get tremendous results while processing raw through ISO 6400.
+Although there isn’t much dynamic range available beyond ISO 1600, processing raw through ISO 6400 will undoubtedly yield tremendous results.

 Its Fine Detail mode delivers better shots compared to the 70D but falters in terms of the automatic white balance.